NoNameNo1F/Simplified_Blockchain-Golang/README.md

     ./scripts/blockchain.bat
     ```

-2. Use the CLI commands:
+2. Use the CLI commands :eyes: :
    - `view_blockchain`: Displays the entire blockchain.
    - `add_transaction {message}`: Adds a new transaction.
    - `add_block`: Adds a block with the current transactions.